themepark-dev/tp-docs/docs/setup.md

 All the CSS files can be located in `/config/www/css`

+#### Add custom theme-options

 If you want to add a custom theme option, you can add in `/config/www/css/theme-options` and restart the container.
-The container will run the `themes.py` and create all the theme option files in the different base folders.
+The container will run `themes.py` and auto generate all the theme option files in the different base folders.

 Then you can load the css by going to `<your-ip>:<port>/css/base/<app>/your-custom-theme.css`

-If you want to access the files using your domain, add the `TP_DOMAIN` env, and reverse proxy the container.

-All files will then reference that domain internally.
+#### Subfolder

+You can also use `/themepark` to access the files.
+The subfolder path can be overridden with the `TP_URLBASE` env.

 !!! note
     If you want to use `DOCKER_MODS` and this container locally without a domain, you can add the `TP_SCHEME=http` env to the container (e.g sonarr) you have added the `DOCKER_MODS` env to.